phoenixbyrd/Termux_XFCE/README.md

 You only need to pick your username and follow the prompts.
 This will take roughly 3GB of storage space.
 Please note, this can be a lengthy process.

+Please read the whole Readme for more information about this setup.

 # Install

 To install run this command in termux